jbenzshawel/playlist-generator/README.md

 The `recurring` flag can be used to run the tool in the background to add songs played from a source in real time.
-For example, if the interval is set to `5` minutes the sources playlist for the current month will be updated every five minutes with the most recent song(s) added.
+For example, if the interval is set to `5` minutes the sources playlist for the current month will be updated every five minutes with the most recent song(s) played.

 | Flag       | Default      | Description                                                                                                                                                           |
 |------------|--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|